jgyy/cc40/README.md

 3. make run # execute python script
 4. make fclean # cleanup the python environment

-## Running the Code
+## Running the Code manually
 1. Make sure the virtual environment is activated
-2. Run `python main.py` to execute the data extraction
+2. Run `python3.11 main.py` to execute the data extraction
 3. The output CSV files will be generated in the current directory